 How to Use Hummus

-Hummus is great to keep in your fridge to eat as a snack with some pita, vegetables, or chips, but it also makes a great spread for sandwiches and wraps.
+Hummus is great to keep in your fridge to eat as a snack with some pita bread, vegetables, or chips, but it also makes a great spread for sandwiches and wraps.
 It has a really great richness and adds moisture so I find that it makes a great substitute for mayo or cheese.
 I also love adding hummus to scrambled eggs, using it in place of a pasta sauce, or even as an addition to pizza!

 Can I Make Hummus in a Blender?